-1. Check the appropriate box:

-- [\checkmark] Preliminary Information Statement - [] Definitive Information Statement - 2.
-Name of registrant as specified in its charter: MONDE NISSIN CORPORATION - 3.
-Province, country or other jurisdiction of incorporation: Republic of the Philippines - 4.
-Securities and Exchange Commission ("SEC") Identification Number: 0000086335 - 5.
-BIR Tax Identification Code: 000-417-352-00000 - Address of principal office: Felix Reyes Street, Barangay Balibago, City of Santa Rosa, Laguna Postal Code: 4026 - 7.
-Registrant's telephone number, including area code: +632 7759 7595 - 8.
-Date, time and place of the meeting of security holders:

-Date: June 30, 2023 Time: 10:00 A.M.
-Philippine Time (PHT) Place: To be conducted virtually via https://conveneagm.com/ph/MONDE2023ASM in accordance with the rules of the SEC

-- 9. Approximate date on which the Information Statement is distributed to security holders: June 8, 2023 - 10.
-Securities registered pursuant to Sections 8 and 12 of the Securities Regulation Code ("SRC"):

-Title of Each Class Number of Shares of Common Stock Outstanding Common 17,968,611,496

-11. Are any or all of registrant's securities listed in a Stock Exchange?
+1. Check the appropriate box: [ ] Preliminary Information Statement [ $\checkmark$ ] Definitive Information S tatement 2.
+Name of registrant as specified in its charter: MONDE NISSIN CORPORATION 3.
+Province, country or other jurisdiction of incorporation: Republic of the Philippines 4.
+Securities and Exchange Commission (" SEC") Identification Number: 0000086335 5.
+BIR Tax Identification Code: 000-417-35 52-00000 6.
+Address of principal office: Felix Reyes Street, Barangay Balibago, City of Santa Rosa, Laguna Postal Code: 4026 7.
+Registrant's telephone number, including area code: +632 7759 7595 8.
+Date, time and place of the meeting of security holders: Date: June 30, 2023 Time: 10:00 A.M.
+Philippine Ti Place: To be conducted virtual accordance with the rules of t ly via https://conveneagm.com/ph/MONDE2023ASM in 9.
+Approximate date on which the Information Statement is distributed to security holders: June 7, 2023 10.
+Securities registered pursuant to Sections 8 and 12 of the Securities Regulation Code ("SRC"): Title of Each Class Number of Shares of Common Stock Outstanding Common 17,968,611,496 11.
+Are any or all of registrant's securities I isted in a Stock Exchange? [ / ] Yes [ ] No If yes, disclose the name of such Stock Exchange and the class of securities listed therein:

-[√] Yes [] No

-If yes, disclose the name of such Stock Exchange and the class of securities listed therein: